 10. This is McKay’s first published work of non-fiction.
-What did you learn about her fiction and her work as a writer by reading Daughter of Family G?
+What did you learn about her fiction and her work as a writer by reading Before My Time?

 11. All the flowers of all our tomorrows are in the seeds we plant today.
 McKay has said that those words (her great-grandmother Tillie’s favourite saying) have taught her the most about living with Lynch syndrome.
 Why do you think that is?